a11ywatch/kayle/kayle/README.md

 # kayle

-A high performance web accessibility issue detector that runs at warp speed with the option to connect to browsers over `CDP` or pure `JSDOM`.
+A high performance web accessibility auditor.

-You need to have an active page object and browser with a connection to get started or use the [a11yLint](./lib/lint.ts) method.

-Getting Started: checkout the [playwright-example](./tests/basic-playwright.spec.ts) or [puppeteer](./tests/basic.ts)

 If you want to use a browser make sure to have [playwright](https://github.com/microsoft/playwright) or [puppeteer](https://github.com/puppeteer/puppeteer) installed.